niledatabase/niledatabase/examples/ai/ai_pdf/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Known Issues

-### NodeJS 16.x

-This example only wortks with Node 18 and above, because Nile SDK uses Node Fetch API, which was stabilized in Node 18.

-Running on Node 16 will result in errors like:
-`400 unable to parse json` or `400 email must not be empty` even on valid non-empty requests.